-We were staying near Würzburg when we decided to make a day trip along the Romantic Road.
-On the way are Dinkelsbühl and Rothenburg o.
-T.
+We were vacationing near Würzburg when we decided to take a day trip along the Romantic Road.

 Visitors from all over the world flock to this medieval town to get a taste of its vibrant ambiance.